Wave, Particle, or a Third Possibility?: The Free DEO

-Figure~\ref{free clustor world-line mod activ} shows the world-line for the moderately activated clustor.
-The dots indicate the positions of the five clustor points that exist at time $t = 4.5\;m/\hslash\,k^2$.
+Figure~\ref{free DEO world-line mod activ} shows the world-line for the moderately activated DEO.
+The dots indicate the positions of the five DEO points that exist at time $t = 4.5\;m/\hslash\,k^2$.
 These points are determined by the intersections of the world-line and the dashed line of simultaneity.
-It can be seen that as time advances, the clustor, as a whole, moves to the right as new clustor points are created on the right and old clustor points are annihilated on the left.
-It is also apparent that the number of clustor points increases or decreases in steps of two and that the total number is always odd.
-Figure~\ref{free clustor world-line high activ} shows the world-line for the more highly activated clustor along with the first few clustor points that exist at time $t = 320\;m/\hslash\,k^2$.
-The positions of the clustor points are distributed in a nearly periodic pattern.
+It can be seen that as time advances, the DEO, as a whole, moves to the right as new DEO points are created on the right and old DEO points are annihilated on the left.
+It is also apparent that the number of DEO points increases or decreases in steps of two and that their total number is always odd.
+Figure~\ref{free DEO world-line high activ} shows the world-line for the more highly activated DEO along with the first few DEO points that exist at time $t = 320\;m/\hslash\,k^2$.
+The positions of the DEO points are distributed in a nearly periodic pattern.

-It can be seen in figures~\ref{free clustor world-line mod activ} and~\ref{free clustor world-line high activ} that, at any given moment, a clustor's various clustor points are distributed over a range of different spatial positions.
-Therefore, in general, the action and momentum values associated with distinct clustor points will be unequal.
+It can be seen in figures~\ref{free DEO world-line mod activ} and~\ref{free DEO world-line high activ} that, at any given moment, a DEO's various DEO points are distributed over a range of different spatial positions.
+Therefore, in general, the action and momentum values associated with distinct DEO points will be unequal.